Oy to the World

 The Eye Doctor Who Could Not See

 This has some corny lines and situations including an awkward Forrest Gump imitation, but I really liked it.
 Some of the efforts to infuse the story with Jewish culture and references seem a little forced, but who am I to judge?
-The ending, and the 8th gift was sweet and perfect.
+The ending and the 8th gift were sweet and perfect.

 December 6, 2021